Presenting your 2020 Democratic Power Ranking

 Fox News: “[Sen. Bernie] Sanders has been making a hard sell for labor support while running a second straight time for the presidential nomination. … But, while Biden, Sanders, Warren and many of the other candidates have been courting organized labor, unions appeared in no rush to jump in and make endorsements as the record-setting field of Democrats battled for the party’s presidential nomination.
 Biden, to date, has been the only candidate to land a major national union endorsement.
 The International Association of Fire Fighters (IAFF) backed him days after he jumped into the race.
 The smaller United Electrical, Radio and Machine Workers of America union endorsed Sanders last week.
 It’s a switch from four years ago when many of the powerful national unions weighed in early – as most of them backed eventual nominee Hillary Clinton.”

 Three-time candidate Biden says he’s cool with not being president - NYT : “‘How badly do you want to be president?’
 Joseph R. Biden Jr. was asked after a recent speech in Prole, Iowa.
 The answer to such an inquiry would appear self-evident in the case of Mr. Biden, who began his running-for-president routine more than three decades ago; in other words, very badly, one would assume. …‘I think it’s really, really, really important that Donald Trump not be re-elected,’ Mr. Biden said, more of a rationale than answer.
 He then launched into a classic Biden roller derby of verbiage in which he listed all the reasons he found Mr. Trump so distasteful. …‘Could I die happily not having heard ‘Hail to the Chief’ play for me?’ the Democratic front-runner asked.
 ‘Yeah, I could,’ he said.
-‘That’s not why I’m running.’
+‘That’s not why I’m running.’”

 Biden: ‘The details are irrelevant’ - USA Today: “Former Vice President Joe Biden responded to critics alleging he conflated details of a war story on the campaign trail in an interview with the NPR Politics Podcast and Iowa Public Radio released Monday.
 In the former vice president's view, errors related to details in the story are not relevant to his presidential capabilities.
 ‘The details are irrelevant in terms of decision-making,’ he said.
 ‘It’s like saying I had this very bright reporter and I think her eyes were blue,’ Biden continued.
 ‘What difference would it make about whether you were a bright reporter.
 Your eyes are brown.
 It’s irrelevant and you know it.’
 The former vice president wants voters to look at broader policy issues rather than details of storytelling.”